-This is where you can find out about my SF&F writing, in particular Evil Above the Stars.
+This is where you can find out about my SF&F writing, in particular the September Weekes stories.

-A new vision of September by my niece-in-law.
+A vision of September by my niece-in-law.
 The first of many perhaps.

 Myth & Magic in Mid-Wales